communitiesuk/ukraine-sponsor-resettlement/README.md

 The Rails server should start on <http://localhost:8080>

+## Database migrations

+Database migrations are required to make changes to the database

+`rails generate migration <name of migration>`

+This will create a file in the db/migrate folder and this file can be amended to reflect the change required.

 ## Infrastructure

 This application is running on GovUK PaaS (https://www.cloud.service.gov.uk/).
 To deploy, you need to: